-The Gargano Promontory offers a complete vacation environment with many interesting things to see and do.
-In one place you have the sea with many good beaches, the Foresta Umbra National Park with many hiking trails, lakes, medieval towns with picturesque historic centers, important religious pilgrimage sites, and fantastic food.
+The Gargano Promontory in the Puglia region of Italy offers a variety of things to see and do.
+All in one place, you can find the Adriatic sea with many good beaches, the Foresta Umbra National Park with many hiking trails, plus lakes, medieval towns with picturesque historic centers, important religious pilgrimage sites, and fantastic food.
 Except in the forest, much of the Gargano is covered with citrus groves and olive trees.

-The Gargano is quite large and one could easily spend a week or longer here.
+The Gargano is a large area and with so much to see, you could easily spend a week or longer here.

 Transportation - How to Get to Gargano